 Venerable Tenzin Tharpa

-A fully ordained American Buddhist monk in the Tibetan Gelug Tradition, Venerable Tharpa is a teacher, author, and philosopher with over two decades in Tibetan Buddhist studies, half of which he has spent in Tibetan Buddhist monasteries in India.
+A fully ordained American Buddhist monk in the Tibetan Gelug Tradition, Venerable Tharpa is a teacher, author, and philosopher with over two decades in Tibetan Buddhist studies, half of which spent in Tibetan Buddhist monasteries throughout India.

 - Zen Buddhism – The Cleveland Buddhist Temple – Cleveland, Ohio, USA